What Should I Watch Tonight? How Iterative Methods Solve a Million-Dollar Question

 Effectively, knowing how you’ve rated movies in the past we can use the alternating least squares method to determine what you would rate other movies in the future, giving Netflix the ability to recommend movies to you that would be of real interest.

-These sorts of problems are why I chose to do my AMSI summer vacation scholarship in iterative methods.
+These sorts of problems are why I chose to do my AMSI Vacation Research Scholarship in iterative methods.
 My project was an extension of the alternating least squares method and an attempt to use other methods to accelerate its ability to converge.
 Increasing the speed of such algorithms is necessary in the age when data sets are only becoming larger and more difficult to deal with.
 In the future I hope to continue to work on creating new methods to help solve such problems to increase our ability to deal with and pull the most information from data.
 You never know what the next million-dollar question might be!

 Drew Mitchell was one of the recipients of a 2017/18 AMSI Vacation Research Scholarship.